d-roduit/WhatsAppSpy/README.md

 1. Open any terminal prompt (CMD, PowerShell, Terminal, Bash, ZSH, etc)
 2. In your terminal, move into the unzipped folder (maybe named `whatsappspy-master`) by executing the following command `cd path/to/folder/whatsappspy-master`.
-3. Execute the following command `npm install` to locally install all the necessary Node.js dependencies used by WhatsAppSpy.<br>:warning: This step requires [Node.js](https://nodejs.org/en/) and NPM (included in Node.js) to be installed on your machine.
+3. Execute the following command `npm install` to locally install all the necessary Node.js dependencies used by WhatsAppSpy.<br>:warning: This step requires [Node.js](https://nodejs.org/en/) and NPM (bundled with Node.js starting from version 5.2+) to be installed on your machine.
-4. Start WhatsAppSpy by executing `npm run start` *(alias of `npm start electon .`)*.
+4. Start WhatsAppSpy by executing `npm start`.

 ## 3. Configure the settings